ObernhumerMichael/learning/books/Lying/notes.md

 - We are often tempted to encourage others with insincere praise.
   In this we treat them like children - while failing to help them prepare for encounters with those who will judge them like adults.
 - If we have a history of being honest, our praise and encouragement will actually mean something.

+# Secrets

+- A commitment to honesty does not necessarily require that we disclose facts about ourselves that we would prefer to keep private.
+- However, it is worth noting that many secrets - especially those we are asked to keep for others - can put us in a position where we will be forced to choose between lying and revealing privileged information.

+# Lies in Extremis

+- A total prohibition against lying is ethically incoherent in anyone but a true pacifist.
+- If you think that it can ever be appropriate to injure or kill a person in self-defense, or in defense of another, it makes no sense to rule out lying in the same circumstances.
+- For most of us, such circumstances arise very rarely in life, if ever.
+  And even when they seem to, it is often possible to worry that lying was the easy (and less than truly ethical) way out.
+- The murderer is standing at your door and wants to know whether you have seen his intended victim.
+  Insdeat of lying, the truth in this case could well be, "I wouldn’t tell you even if I knew.
+  And if you take another step, I’ll put a bullet in your brain."
+- It is far more common to find ourselves in situations in which, though we are tempted to lie, honesty will lead us to form connections with people who might otherwise have been adversaries.

+# Mental Accounting

+- Lying comes at a psychological cost for the rest of us.
+- Lies beget other lies.
+- Unlike statements of fact, which require no further work on our part, lies must be continually protected from collisions with reality.